Doing the Right Thing

 The armed commissioned officer force statewide had been gradually increasing and was at a strength of 67 officers with additional officer increases planned.
 The officers, with a very few exceptions where an authorized and funded position was on the establishment for law enforcement purposes only, were primarily chief rangers, assistant park managers, park managers, park managers senior, and park managers principle also trained as enforcement officers.

 All were salaried staff billeted on the parks for park security purposes and approved within the state’s full time equivalent (FTE) position authorizations for appropriated funding.
 The more junior ranger positions, a position historically that was recruited from the local community and was not billeted on the park designed as the maintenance project supervisors, staff with trade and project management skills to conduct park maintenance reserve and other ongoing project work, were also salaried positions.
-Because state FTE increase were heavily scrutinized and difficult to obtain through the state’s budgeting office and executive offices and budget approved, the ranger positions, amounting to one or more per park, were being gradually incorporated into the armed officer force—a slow process that had to address impact on effective project management and psychological and physical suitability of incumbent rangers for the police function.
+Because state FTE increases were heavily scrutinized and difficult to obtain through the state’s budgeting office and executive offices along with necessary budget approval, the ranger positions, amounting to one or more per park, were being gradually incorporated into the armed officer force—a slow process that had to address impact on effective project management and psychological and physical suitability of incumbent rangers for the police function.

 Nevertheless, even with the increased awareness that a more capable police establishment was necessary in the park unique jurisdiction, officers remained in the most restricted armed law enforcement officer category operating in the state, “conservator of the peace.”
 Additionally, the powers assigned to the commissions were not supportive of mission.
 Some more senior veteran officers had statewide commissions from the governor from a previous commissioning policy.
 However, more than half and increasing with newly hired staff, did not.
 Under a policy initiated by the current governor, officers had been issued commissions effective only in their assigned park.